 Importing Cocoa SDKs

-Usually, imports for new versions of Xcode, including betas, are made available within a day or two at elementscompiler.com/elements/sdks, so you will rarely have the need to import SDKs yourself.
+Usually, imports for new versions of Xcode, including betas, are made available within a day or two at elementscompiler.com/elements/sdks, and EBuild will automatically download these new SDK imports for you, as needed.

 That said, FXGen integrated into Fire makes it possible to use beta SDKs we haven't added support for yet, or to manually re-import an existing (e.g. older) SDK, should the need arise.